fastender/blob/README.md

 <!-- AUTOMATIONS -->
 ## Automations

+This automations are largely guaranteed by NodeRed.
+There will be the possibility to switch them off manually via the view of the respective rooms in the settings:

 Temperature notification by the sensor when nobody is at home and the temperature in certain rooms is above a certain temperature at a certain time.
 Only then should the air conditioner start.

 Daily automatic cleaning of certain areas at a certain time by the vacuum cleaner when nobody is at home.